sandeep45/sandeep45.github.io/_posts/2015-07-02-getting-started-with-requirejs.md

 5. giving path to the __one__ output file
 6. giving permission to remove license as its required for sourcemaps

-Now in the `built` directory I have one minified file for production.
+To compile and build the file I will run `r.js -o proxy-build.js` Now in the `built` directory I have one minified file for production.